rber474/rber474.releaser/README.rst

 ================

 Custom releaser hooks for JIRA project based on zest.releaser and cs.zestreleaser.changelog.
-This hook extract the commit messages from the last release tag to the current tag and create the towncrier news fragments, based on tbhe JIRA issue and the towncrier type.
+This hook extract the commit messages from the last release tag to the current tag and create the towncrier news fragments, based on the JIRA issue and the towncrier type.

 Currently it only supports GIT VCS logs.